What is an Extended Auto Warranty?

 Included Introductory Maintenance

 Depending on the company, additional benefits may come standard with the enrollment of a policy.
 One of which is the provision of included introductory maintenance.
-DriveSmart is an exceptional example of this benefit, with the provision of included oil changes, break and rotors replacement, battery replacement and a full diagnostics.
+DriveSmart is an exceptional example of this benefit, with the provision of included oil changes, break pads and shoes replacement, battery replacement and a full diagnostics.
 This is offered complimentary for new enrollees and can be completed at any authorized repair facility.

 Best Extended Car Warranty